 3. A Potty Trained Child Having An Accident.

 Another not-so-fun time is when your child wakes you up crying to tell you that they wet the bed.
 More cleanup duty for mom and this time it is urine-soaked linens.
 It’s a good thing washing linen isn’t that difficult.
 Seriously, when did I become the maid and laundress at 2 am, too!
 I honestly thank god that this stage is finally well behind us though here.
 If I never have to potty train another child, it will be too soon!

 4. My Husband Snoring.

-I used to dream of the day that I would share a bed with another that I was head over heels in love with.
+I used to dream of the day that I would share a bed with another that whom I was head over heels in love.
 But then came reality folks.
 My husband snores and it sounds like a freight train is going through our room some nights.
 Therefore I almost feel like that scene from My Cousin Vinny where he keeps getting awoken by a loud train at the same time every night.
 Don’t get me wrong, I love him.
 But not the snoring so much!

 5. Husband Loudly Speaking That Your Child Is Up.

 As if the child waking you up isn’t bad enough, now your husband needs to tell you that the child is awake and you need to move ASAP to do something about it.
 Seriously, this one burns my bridges sometimes and would love to physically assault him for this wake up call.
 Sorry, but I have anger issues when awoken this way!